CIBC-Internal/python/Doc/library/ctypes.rst

 like ``find_library("c")`` will fail and return ``None``.

-If wrapping a shared library with :mod:`ctypes`, it *may* be better to determine the shared library name at development type, and hardcode that into the wrapper module instead of using :func:`find_library` to locate the library at runtime.
+If wrapping a shared library with :mod:`ctypes`, it *may* be better to determine the shared library name at development time, and hardcode that into the wrapper module instead of using :func:`find_library` to locate the library at runtime.